rockdaboot/wget2/docs/wget2.md

   Wget2 use the function "nl_langinfo()" and then the "CHARSET" environment variable to get the locale.
 If it fails, ASCII is used.

-  You can set the default local encoding using the "local_encoding" command in .wgetrc.
-That setting may be overridden from the command line.

 ### `--remote-encoding=encoding`

   Force Wget2 to use encoding as the default remote server encoding.
 That affects how Wget2 converts URIs found in